AlmirPaulo/Mobile_Home_Server_DevTool/README.md

 Default host is localhost (127.0.0.1) and default port is 5001.

-In order to run an html page, you just need to place it in the server directory and run the cli with the "--page" option or simply "-p".
+In order to run an html page, you just need to place it in the templates directory and run the cli with the "--page" option or simply "-p".
 This server can handle Jinja2 templates and if you need to run static files, place them in the "/static" directory inside the server folder.

 ## For bugs